johannesugb/johannesugb.github.io/_posts/wip 2026-03-23-mesh-shaders-for-everything.md

 | "Amplification Shader" | First shader stage in graphics mesh pipelines (DirectX terminology) |
 | "Mesh Shader" | Second shader stage in graphics mesh pipelines |

+_Table 1:_ Relevant terms, some of which are used in Vulkan, others in DirectX, some in both APIs.

 ## Faster than Vertex Shading

 Early results of replacing vertex shaders with mesh shaders looked very promising, like the results presented by Arseny Kapoulkine in [niagara: Tuning mesh shaders](https://www.youtube.com/live/snZkA4D_qjU?si=hun0Du-13pJcWG6R&t=7770): achieving the following numbers of rasterized triangles: **20.7B/s** with mesh shading vs. **7.4B/s** with vertex shading.